 Picture books aren’t just for fun read-alouds anymore!
-Use social-emotional books to help teach important SEL concepts and see your classroom’s social-emotional skills improve and flourish.
+Use social-emotional books for kids to help teach important SEL concepts and see your classroom’s social-emotional skills improve and flourish.

 Within the first week of school, teachers learn a lot about their class.
-They figure out which students love to be outside, which students dislike reading, and which students need a little more help in their social and emotional development.
+They figure out which students love being outside, who dislike reading, and who need a little more help in their social and emotional development.

-Teachers often use social-emotional books in the classroom to support their lessons.
+Teachers often use SEL books for elementary students to support their lessons.
 They use these picture books not only to entertain students but also to build social-emotional skills.

 So, how can teachers effectively use picture books and activities to help teach social-emotional skills?